havenwood/ifuture/README.md

 ### IPC Transporter

-By default iFuture uses IChannel with unix sockets for transferring serialized code.
-An alternate choice is to use IChannel with Redis, locally or over the network.
+By default ifuture uses ichannel with unix sockets for transferring serialized code.
+An alternate choice is to use ichannel with Redis, locally or over the network.

 ```ruby
 require 'ifuture'